Quantization of the universal centralizer and central D-modules: Main results

 \subsection{The exactness and vanishing conjectures}

-As an application of our methods, we give proofs of conjectures of Braverman and Kazhdan in the $\D$-module setting.
-Recall that, motivated by Langlands functoriality, Braverman and Kazhdan \cite{BravermanKazhdanGammaSheavesonReductiveGroups} associated to every finite dimensional representation $G^\vee\to GL(\mathbf{V})$ of the Langlands dual group $G^\vee$ that satisfies a positivity condition (referred to as \textit{good} in \cite{BravermanKazhdanGammaSheavesonReductiveGroups} and $\sigma$\textit{-positive} in \cite{ChenAVanishingConjecturetheGLnCase}) and a fixed choice of additive character $\mathbb{G}_a \to \mathbb{A}^1$ a certain $\Ad G$-equivariant perverse sheaf ${\boldsymbol{\Phi}}_{\mathbf{V}}$ on $G$, known as the \textit{Bessel sheaf} or $\gamma$\textit{-sheaf}.
+As an application of our methods, we give proofs of conjectures of Braverman and Kazhdan in the $D$-module setting.
+Recall that, motivated by Langlands functoriality, Braverman and Kazhdan \cite{BravermanKazhdanGammaSheavesonReductiveGroups} defined, for a fixed choice of additive character $\psi: \mathbb{G}_a \to \mathbb{A}^1$ and a finite dimensional representation $G^\vee\to GL(V)$ of the Langlands dual group $G^\vee$ with $V^{T^{\vee}} = \{0\}$, a certain $\Ad G$-equivariant perverse sheaf $\Phi_V$ on $G$, known as the \textit{Bessel sheaf} or $\gamma$\textit{-sheaf}.
 It was shown by Chen \cite{ChenAVanishingConjecturetheGLnCase} that such $\gamma$-sheaves lie in the essential image of the composite of functors in \labelcref{Big Composite for Ngo}.

-Braverman and Kazhdan proposed several conjectures involving $\gamma$-sheaves, in particular, the {\em Vanishing conjecture} and the {\em Exactness conjecture}.
-The $D$-module counterpart (of the generalization given in \cite{ChenAVanishingConjecturetheGLnCase}) of the Vanishing conjecture reads